Collective Operations Can Exponentially Enhance Quantum State Verification

-\textit{Proof of concept.---} We start by providing a basic example based on simplified assumptions in order to illustrate the details of our procedure.
-As stressed below, one can relax these assumptions to consider a completely general situation.
+\textit{Proof of concept.---} We provide a basic example based on simplified assumptions in order to illustrate the details of our procedure, the so-called ``general error number gate protocol''.
+One can, however, relax these assumptions to tackle a completely general situation (see below).

+Consider an ensemble of $n$ copies with the promise that all the states are either perfect Bell states $\proj{\Psi_{00}}$, or rank-2 states with only type-1 errors, i.e., $\rho = F \proj{\Psi_{00}} + (1-F)\proj{01}$.
+This corresponds (up to local unitaries) to a situation where independent decay channels act on a maximally entangled state $\proj{\Psi_{10}}$.
+Physically this relates to the decay of electronic excitations in atomic or ensemble-based quantum memories, but also to photon loss of photon-number states.